Table of Contents

 Companies use Organisational Development to solve problems and make the business stronger.
 For example, if employees are unhappy or productivity is low, it helps find solutions.
 A company might introduce better training and a positive work environment.
 When employees feel supported and motivated, they perform better, which benefits the entire organisation.

-Goals of Organisational Development
+What are the Goals of Organisational Development (OD)?

 Here are the goals of Organisational Development: